 Mission Definition: 3/2017 - 12/2017 The primary output of this period is a set of mission requirements that will feed into the Mission Implementation phase.
 To achieve a set of mission requirements we will use the mission performance simulator to iterate over various angular resolutions, focal plane configurations, detector noise properties and progressively more complex foreground and systematic effect models.
 Having extracted astrophysical information from the resulting multifrequency maps we will have determined the necessary e.g. focal plane sensitivity, or the number of frequency bands.
-The set of these parameters is the mission requirements.
+The set of these parameters gives the set of mission requirements.

-During the middle of this period, in summer of 2017, we are planning to hold the community workshop.
-The goal for the workshop is to generate consensus about the complementarity between the data from the space mission and from sub-orbital experiments.
-This consensus will inform the design parameters of the mission.
+In summer of 2017 we are planning to hold the community workshop.
+The conclusions from the workshop, regarding the complementarity between the Probe and sub-orbital experiments, will inform the design parameters of the mission.

-Mission Implementation: 9/2017 - 6/2018 This is the period This is the period during which baseline instrument parameters become a space mission.
+Mission Implementation: 9/2017 - 6/2018 This is the period during which baseline instrument parameters become a space mission.
 We will finalize the detector and readout technologies, or identify several acceptable options.
-We will investigate the impact of target telescope size and temperature on cooling resources, and cost.
+We will investigate the impact of target telescope size and temperature on cooling resources and cost.
 Readout technologies will also have impact on cooling resources - because of the number of wires reaching the focal plane - and on power budget.
 The preferred scan strategy has consequences on maneuvering the spacecraft and on attitude reconstruction.
 The large number of detectors will impose constraints on the telemetry.

-By the beginning of 2018 we will define a point design for the mission and a relevant exploration space around it.
-The session with JPL's Team X is scheduled for 3/2018.
-This timing will allow for digesting the results and finalizing the mission implementation.
+This is the period during which we will have defined a nominal design for the mission and a relevant exploration space around it.
+These will be the basis for the design session with JPL's Team X, and for the 'report about findings' as prescribed by NASA.

-Report Writeup: 3/2018 - 9/2018
+Report Writeup: 3/2018 - 9/2018 Writing the final report.